-- A. Describe medical therapy options - 1.
-Wound leaks tend to be self-limited and usually respond to: - a.
-Pressure patching or use of bandage soft contact lens - b.
-Suppression of aqueous production (with carbonic anhydrase inhibitors or beta-adrenergic antagonists) - c.
-Stimulation of wound healing by decreasing topical corticosteroids and nonsteroidal antiinflammatory drugs
+- Most leaks resolve with medical management - a.
+Pressure patching or use of bandage soft contact lens - Suppression of aqueous production (with carbonic anhydrase inhibitors or beta-adrenergic antagonists) - Stimulation of wound healing by decreasing topical corticosteroids and nonsteroidal antiinflammatory drugs

-- 1. If there is a significant wound leak with shallow or flat anterior chamber, obvious wound separation, iris prolapse, or no improvement within 24-48 hours, the cataract wound should be revised.
-The wound should be sutured closed if it was unsutured initially - 2.
+- If there is a significant wound leak with shallow or flat anterior chamber, obvious wound separation, iris prolapse, or no improvement with medical management within 24-48 hours, the cataract wound should be revised. - The wound should be sutured closed - b.
+Consider use of tissue adhesive in selected cases - 2.
 Techniques to eliminate inadvertent bleb formation vary considerably and consist of procedures to enhance inflammation in the wound and seal the leak by cicatrization of the bleb